AndreKuratomi/PrototipoLogin/README.md

 Translation:

 ```
 Access blocked!
 "Your signature is expired.
-Contact suport."
+Contact support."
 ```

 <br>